Law apprenticeships

 If you take the Paralegal Apprenticeship, you'll carry out tasks such as managing data and records, drafting legal documents and client correspondence, carrying out legal research, attending court hearings where appropriate, handling sensitive information and communicating with internal and external clients.

-'The Solicitor Apprenticeship involves completing a law degree, the Solicitors Qualifying Examinations (SQE) and working at the same time in either a law firm or with an in-house legal team,' says Katherine Sharp, early careers manager at Dentons.
-'If you join a law firm, you will typically rotate through different practice areas and may have the opportunity to go on a client or international secondment for six months.
-You might be involved in drafting documents, meeting with clients, researching legal cases or writing court documents.'
+'The Solicitor Apprenticeship involves completing a law degree, the Solicitors Qualifying Examinations (SQE) and working at the same time in either a law firm or with an in-house legal team,' says Rupali Gosai, early careers adviser at Dentons.
+'If you join a law firm, you will typically rotate through different practice areas (departments).
+Across your seats you might be involved in drafting documents, meeting with clients, researching legal cases, preparing court documents, or business development projects.
+You also may have the opportunity to go on a client or international secondment.'

 Apprentices who have completed their first year and are aged 19 or over are entitled to the NMW for their age range.

-'Salaries for apprentice solicitors vary from firm to firm and depend on where you are located in the country,' explains Katherine.
-'In London, salaries are in the regions of £24,000-£27,000, while outside London they may be £16,000-£22,000.
+'Salaries for apprentice solicitors vary from firm to firm and depend on where you are located in the country,' explains Rupali.
+'In London, salaries are in the region of £24,000 to£27,000, while outside London they may be £16,000 to£22,000.
 The good thing is that your salary will usually increase annually and you'll incur no university debt.'

 Will I qualify as a solicitor?